Board

 Claudia has a Bachelor’s Degree in Business Administration, and a Master’s Degree in International Marketing from Strathclyde University, and was a recipient of a United Kingdom Chevening Scholarship.
 She is also a Board Member of Granito de Arena, a non-profit organization that promotes transparency and information-sharing in the Dominican Republic.

-Derek Osborn – Stakeholder Forum President & Chairman Emeritus
+Derek Osborn – Stakeholder Forum President & Chair Emeritus

 A former Chair and a former President of Stakeholder Forum, Derek has been a driving force at Stakeholder Forum for nearly 20 years.
 He served 30 years in the UK Civil Service and 6 years as Director-General for Environmental Protection within the Department of the Environment until he retired from the Civil Service in 1996.
 Derek represented the United Kingdom and was Chair of the Management Board of the European Environment Agency (1995-1999) and was on the Board of the Environment Agency for England and Wales (1996-98), having been involved with its planning and creation.
 He has been a non-executive director of Severn Trent PLC and chair of Jupiter Global Green Investment Trust.